 While the breach is not as serious as the numbers might indicate, since Yahoo reported just five percent of the identities taken from their passwords management system were associated with its customers, it is yet another wakeup call.

 While reporting on the story, CNET’s Bridget Carey cited Declan McCullagh’s recent analysis of passwords, which found the most common password used today is “123456”.
 Other popular, but very weak passwords include the word “Password” and “NCC 1701”, which Trekkies will recognize as the registry of the Starship USS Enterprise.
 If you use that, you may live long, but you won’t prosper.

 But weak passwords are just part of the issue.
 IT cyber security teams and IT help desks at organizations ranging in size from SMBs to enterprises (the corporate kind, not the starship kind) are already overburdened with user requests.
 IT cyber security increasingly relies on a password management system to address one area of frequent tickets: users locked out of their computers due to forgotten passwords.

-Password Station enables users to securely reset a forgotten password, unlock an account or reset an RSA SecurID PIN from the privacy and convenience of their workstation’s logon screen in a matter of seconds.
+Password Management enables users to securely reset a forgotten password, unlock an account or reset an RSA SecurID PIN from the privacy and convenience of their workstation’s logon screen in a matter of seconds.
 It synchronizes a network password with the password safe stored locally in memory on a computer.
 IT cyber security and help desk teams can manage features such as leveraging semi-private personnel data to auto-populate user security authentication enrollment questions and set expiration dates, forcing the user to update these questions.

 Learn the Top 10 Password Management Best Practices for successful implementations from industry experts.
 Use this guide to sidestep the challenges that typically derail enterprise password management projects.